 \section{Related Work}

 \paragraph{Manually designed kernels.} Existing ML frameworks such as TensorFlow XLA~\cite{tensorflow_xla, Tensorflow}, PyTorch~\cite{pytorch}, and TensorRT~\cite{tensorrt} adopt a kernel-per-operator approach and rely on GPU experts to manually design and implement kernels for individual operators.
-For attention alone, various specialized kernels have been developed, including FlashAttention~\cite{dao2023flash, tri2023flashdecoding, hong2024flashdecoding}, FasterTransformer~\cite{fastertransformer}, and FlashInfer~\cite{ye2025flashinfer}, each targeting specific architectural features or usage scenarios.
-Current systems rely on a fragmented ecosystem of specialized kernel libraries, making it difficult to unify the entire inference pipeline within a single, holistic mega-kernel.
+For attention alone, various specialized kernels have been developed, including FlashAttention~\cite{dao2023flash, tri2023flashdecoding, hong2024flashdecoding}, FasterTransformer~\cite{fastertransformer}, and FlashInfer~\cite{ye2025flashinfer}, each targeting specific architectural features or deployment scenarios.
+Current systems rely on many specialized kernel libraries, making it hard to unify the entire inference pipeline into one mega-kernel.

 \paragraph{ML compilers.} A large body of work has explored {\em compiler-based} generation of high-performance kernels for tensor programs.
-Systems such as TVM~\cite{tvm, tvm_auto_tuner}, Ansor~\cite{ansor}, and Triton~\cite{tillet2019triton}, alongside others~\cite{zheng2020flextensor, hagedorn2023graphene, feng2022tensorir, hu2024korch}, build on the algorithm–schedule separation introduced in Halide~\cite{halide, autohalide}.
+Systems such as TVM~\cite{tvm, tvm_auto_tuner}, Ansor~\cite{ansor}, and Triton~\cite{tillet2019triton}, alongside others~\cite{zheng2020flextensor, hagedorn2023graphene, feng2022tensorir, hu2024korch}, build on the algorithm–schedule separation introduced by Halide~\cite{halide, autohalide}.
 Another line of work employs {\em superoptimization} techniques to automatically search for efficient kernel implementations from high-level specifications~\cite{TASO, wang2021pet, zheng2023einnet, tensat, unger2022unity}.
-However, these compilers are fundamentally designed around operator-level optimization and do not support generating a unified mega-kernel or coordinating cross-operator execution.
+However, these compilers are largely designed around operator- or graph-level optimization and do not support generating a unified mega-kernel or coordinating cross-operator execution.